KGKallasmaa/master-thesis/README.md

 ![Counterfactual explanations](./docs/counterfactual_explain.png)

-First, this image would be classified as <b>mountain</b> if 50% of the image would be a mountain, 40% sky, and 20% tree.<br>
+First, this image would be classified as <b>mountain</b> if 60% of the image would be a sky, 40% mountain, and 20% rock<br>
-Secondly, this image could be classified as a <b>mountain</b> if 30% of the image would be a mountain, 100% a sky, and 30% a tree.
+Secondly, this image could be classified as a <b>mountain</b> if 70% of the image would be a mountain, 60% tree, and 50% sand.

 The concepts are not mutually exclusive, therefore the sum can be greater than 100%.
 For example, 60% of the image can be a sea, and 50% of the image can be a sky because there's an overlap between them.
 The concept representation sum can also be smaller than 100% because there typically are concepts that the user did not select as part of their explanation.

-These counterfactuals explanations indicate that the presence of <b>sea</b> plaid an important role in classifying the previous image as a <b>beach</b>
+These counterfactual explanations indicate that the presence of the sky paid an important role in classifying the previous image as a <b>beach</b>.
+The counterfactual explanations also indicate that the presence of a mountain would improve the chances of this image being classified as a <b>mountain</b>.